 Note: The Autotasking directives are outmoded.
-Silicon Graphics encourages you to write new codes using the OpenMP Fortran API directives.
+Silicon Graphics and Cray Research encourage you to write new codes using the OpenMP Fortran API directives.

 This directive can be used if there is more than one loop in the nest that can be autotasked.
 Autotasking must be enabled for this directive to take effect.
 The format of this directive is as follows: